-\begin{remark} The paper~\cite{agapiou} uses the Hilbert scale (defined in section~3 of \cite{agapiou}) and their results require that the true solution $u_0$ belongs to the Cameron-Martin space of the prior distribution $\mu_0$, specifically, $u_0 \in \calH^\gamma$ for $\gamma \ge 1$.
-But our main results in lemmas~\ref{lem:contraction} and \ref{lemma r infinite} can be applied even in case when $u_0 \in \calH^\gamma$ for any $\gamma > 0$. \end{remark}

-The paper \cite{ray} contains a discussion of cases where the prior may not be Gaussian and we shall be using methods used in that paper.
-The main idea in that paper \cite{ray} is to use test functions as introduced in some earlier works \cite{Ghosal}.
-(Similar test functions are defined later in our paper in proposition~\ref{prop:test}.)
-A key result, Theorem~2.1, in \cite{ray} is along the lines of similar results in \cite{gine-nickl2011}, and is proved under the assumption that the set $\{l \mid \langle \varphi_k , e_l \rangle_1 \ne 0 \}$ is finite for each $k$, where $\{\varphi_k\}$ is an arbitrary basis of $\calH_1$.
+Finally in \cite{ray}, the author discusses cases where the prior may not be Gaussian and we shall be using methods used in that paper.
+The main idea in \cite{ray} is to use test functions as introduced in some earlier works \cite{Ghosal}.
+Similar test functions are defined later in our paper in Proposition~\ref{prop:test}.
+A key result, Theorem~2.1 in \cite{ray}, is along the lines of similar results in \cite{gine-nickl2011}, and is proved under the assumption that for all $k$, where $\{\varphi_k\}$ is an arbitrary basis of $\calH_1$.